Branding & Naming Expert President of Tungsten Branding

 With this type of corporate branding, a financial services company can achieve the dual goals of owning a unique space in the industry, while still sounding and appearing professional and credible.

 A second naming option is invented/coined brand names.
-These are sometimes referred to as "empty vessel" names, since they contain no pre-existing meaning.
+These are sometimes referred to as “empty vessel” names since they contain no pre-existing meaning.
 That presents both an opportunity and a challenge.
 The opportunity lies in the ability to create/write your own brand story from scratch.
 The challenge with a coined name is that the meaning must be gained over time, or bought through expensive marketing.
-Examples of financial services companies that have used invented names are...
+A few examples of invented financial company names are…

 Strategy 3: Descriptive Hybrid Company Names